yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---runtime-components.markdown

 {% column width=50% %}

-A container that hosts a depanlinkProcessing Unittengahlink./terminology---basic-components.html#Processing Unitbelakanglink.
+A container that hosts a [Processing Unit](./terminology---basic-components.html#Processing Unit).

 {% sub %}Key sentence: The Processing Unit can run only inside a hosting Processing Unit Container.{% endsub %}